ArmeenF/HomeLab/Markdown/containers.md

 3. [Paperless](https://docs.paperless-ngx.com/): Paperless is a document management system that helps me organize and digitize my paper documents, making them searchable and easily accessible.
  Assistant OS image you downloaded in step 2 as the bootable disk.

-5. **Start the Virtual Machine**: Start the virtual machine and follow the on-screen instructions to install Home Assistant OS.
-Make sure to configure the network settings and any other required parameters during the installation process.

-6. **Access Home Assistant**: Once the installation is complete, you can access Home Assistant by opening a web browser and entering the IP address assigned to the virtual machine.
-Follow the Home Assistant documentation for further configuration and customization.

-That's it!
-You have successfully virtualized Home Assistant OS in a virtual machine.
-Enjoy exploring the features and capabilities of Home Assistant in your virtualized environment.

 4. [Stirling-PDF](https://github.com/Frooodle/Stirling-PDF): Stirling-PDF is a tool that allows me to convert various file formats to PDF.
 It helps me manage and share documents in a standardized format.

 5. [12ft](https://12ft.io/): 12ft is a platform that enables me to deploy and manage my own cloud infrastructure.
 It provides a scalable and flexible environment for running applications.